vagnervst/pagarme-js/README.md

 To run the library tests, use `npm test`.

+>To run tests, you need to export `API_KEY` environment variable with your API key.
+When submitting a PR, Travis will already have it exported.

 ## Contributing

 Community contributions are essential for keeping this library great.
 We